Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Methodology

 \subsection{Training Methodology}

-The reward constrained policy optimization is an actor-critic algorithm \cite{tessler2018reward}.
+The reward-constrained policy optimization is an actor-critic algorithm that solves constrained RL problems \cite{tessler2018reward}.
 It uses a Lagrangian of the constrained problem as the objective function, where after each gradient update step, the Lagrangian multipliers are updated based on the constraint violation.
-We use the reward constrained policy optimization to train a network to solve the problem in Eq.~\eqref{eq:prob2} for all $k \in \{1...K\}$.
+We use the reward-constrained policy optimization to train a network to solve the problem in Eq.~\eqref{eq:prob2} for all $k \in \{1...K\}$.

 We intend to train a single network that generates a set of dominant tours $T: \{ \pi_1 ,..., \pi_K\}$.
 Hence, the problem in Eq.~\eqref{eq:prob2} for each $\pi_k \in T$ can be written in the parametric format as: